-Community Campaign Hart incompetence over the Grove Farm/Netherhouse Copse planning application and behaviour about the Local Plan could cost Hart Council and taxpayers millions of pounds.
+Community Campaign Hart (CCH) incompetence over the Grove Farm/Netherhouse Copse planning application and behaviour about the Local Plan could cost Hart Council and taxpayers millions of pounds.

 Impact of Hart Local Plan delays

 First, the Hart Local Plan.
 Councillors were warned at their meeting last night that a delay to the Local Plan could cost Hart £2.4m in lost New Homes bonus in 2018/19.
 Of course it was Community Campaign Hart that forced a delay upon us at the LPSG meeting on Tuesday evening.
 However, there will be a meeting between the council leader and joint-CEOs on Monday 19 December to decide a way forward.

 Now on to the Grove Farm/Netherhouse Copse planning application.
 This application was due to be determined at the planning meeting on Wednesday 14 December.
 The planning officers had recommended that planning permission be granted.
 CCH had intended to refuse the application, but did not follow the correct procedure.
 They voted instead on a motion to simply delay the determination of the application for further transport studies.

 The effect of this is now that the application is ‘not determined’.
 The developers could appeal the application on grounds on non-determination in the required time.
 There is a strong likelihood that Hart would lose this appeal.